Julie Jones, Cape Canaveral Nurse by Suzanne Roberts

 Julie Jones could be called a 'woman's book', not usually a compliment, although you often find a novel of independence and integrity within the covers.

-There are shifts at Cape Canaveral, but her main job is at the nearby Cocoa Beach hospital, where she works with intelligent but unremarkable Dr. Philip Peters.
+There are shifts at Cape Canaveral, but her main job is at the nearby Cocoa Beach hospital, where she works with the intelligent but unremarkable Dr. Philip Peters.
 A pediatric doctor, he plans to go back to a small town to practice.
 Soon, he is asking Julie to join him, knowing they have a friendship rather than a romance.
+Brad has moved on to Peggy, a brash young nurse who only cares about hooking a rich doctor husband.
+She can have Brad as far as Julie is concerned.

-For such a light novel, I caught myself exclaiming out loud when one of the characters is killed, I was surprised how invested I was.
-Suddenly, Brad is back on the scene, giving his feelings to Julie.
-Meanwhile, Dr. Peters is in a car crash, and when there is a fiery explosion at the Canaveral hanger a character is badly burned.
-Each incident surprised me; death and infirmity don't happen in a romance, right?
+For such a light novel, I caught myself exclaiming out loud when one of the characters was killed; I was surprised at how invested I was.
+Brad returns with his feelings for Julie, Dr. Peters is in a car crash, and someone is badly burned in a fiery explosion at the Canaveral hangar.
+Death and infirmity don't happen in a romance, right?
+The capper is Julie finding cancer in her young nephew—the whole eye being removed in a delicate operation.
+It makes you long for those carefree dinner dates with Brad in his long, low, bright blue convertible.

 This had well developed characters and for a simple story enough emotional content to shock me a few times.
 For a light day reading, I was pleasantly surprised.
 Why do I enjoy reading nurse/stewardess romances?
 Prognosis: Unknown to medical science.